Pulkit-2001-G/Forecasting-Stock-Market-Trends-Using-ARIMA-on-BSE-Sensex-Dataset/README.md

 📈 Time Series Forecasting on BSE Sensex Using ARIMA Models This project presents a comprehensive analysis of the BSE Sensex index using advanced time series modeling techniques, including ARIMA and SARIMAX.
 Building on a prior study that focused on foundational steps like data cleaning, stationarity testing (ADF), and differencing, this extended analysis incorporates:

-1. Enhanced model specification with ARIMA(2,0,2) and SARIMAX frameworks
+1. Enhanced model specification with ARIMA(2,0,2)
 2. Detailed model diagnostics (AIC/BIC, residual analysis, heteroskedasticity, normality tests)
 3. Interpretation of coefficients and statistical significance
 4. Real-world return forecasts expressed in percentage change terms